 Below are some tips and extra information to help you make the most out of your Downtown Vancouver movie experience.

-TIP #2: A disadvantage of the Vancouver Art Gallery and Queen Elizabeth Theatre plaza venues for movies is the noise.
+TIP #1: A disadvantage of the Vancouver Art Gallery venue for movies is the noise.
 West Georgia is a very busy and noisy street.
 One advantage compared to venues elsewhere at parks, however, is you’ll be less likely to be bothered by mosquitos.

-TIP #6: The official name of the plaza on the north side of the Vancouver Art Gallery is šx????n?q Xwtl’e7énk Square. šx????n?q Xwtl’e7énk is an Indigenous term that means “important cultural gathering place”.
-The name was adopted with respect and in recognition of the fact that Vancouver is located on the unceded traditional territories of the Squamish, Musqueam and Tsleil-Waututh First Nations.
-The word, to the best of our non-expert ability, is pronounced (very approximately) like “Hootlacken”
+TIP #4: The official name of the plaza on the north side of the Vancouver Art Gallery is šx????n?q Xwtl’e7énk Square. šx????n?q Xwtl’e7énk is an Indigenous term that means “important cultural gathering place”.
+The name was adopted with respect and in recognition of the fact that Vancouver is on the unceded traditional territories of the Squamish, Musqueam and Tsleil-Waututh First Nations.
+The word, to the best of our non-expert ability, is pronounced (very approximately) like “Hootlacken”.

 For details about free movies in other parts of the Lower Mainland check out our article about Vancouver Outdoor Movie Venues.